pranita-2312/Uber-Price-Prediction-using-ML-/README.md

 # Uber Price Prediction using Machine Learning

 ## Project Description
 This project predicts Uber ride fares using machine learning techniques based on factors such as distance, time, and demand.
-It simulates dynamic pricing strategies used in real-world ride-hailing systems and provides insights into fare estimation using regression models..
+It simulates dynamic pricing strategies used in real-world ride-hailing systems and provides insights into fare estimation using regression models.

 ## Tech Stack
 - Python